hummat/hummat.github.io/_posts/2020-05-13-topic-list.md

 - **Scalable oversight.** *Can RL agents efficiently achieve goals for which feedback is very expensive?* For example, can we build an agent that tries to clean a room in the way the user would be happiest with, even though feedback from the user is very rare and we have to use cheap approximations (like the presence of visible dirt) during training?
 The divergence between cheap approximations and what we actually care about is an important source of accident risk.

 Reinforcement learning, while super interesting, is not really my cup of tea so the second topic might be most interesting to me, especially as it plays nicely with Bayesian approaches.
 The last topic can also be applied to non-RL scenarios where it is usually called _active learning_ but with limited data.

+## 4. 3D Deep Learning

+The main difference (and problem) compared to 2D data like images is the permutation invariance of individual 3D data like point clouds.
+So given $N$ points, there are $N!$ ways to feed those to the learning algorithm while all should result in the same classification or segmentation result.

+Several ideas have been proposed to deal with this problem from taking multiple _views_ of the object and using a standard CNN on those to transforming the point cloud into a graph structure or working directly on the point cloud but making use of local neighborhoods.

+### Pros

+* Very young field so probably lots of opportunities to improve upon existing approaches.

+### Cons

+* It is not entirely clear to me if 3D data will actually be important in the near future because it might be that RGB based approaches (i.e. cameras) are enough for doing everything we care about (“humans don’t use depth sensors”).